FabiAndHisCoffee/Data_Vis/README.md

-# Forschungsförderungsdifferenzen im deutschen Föderalismus (working title)
+# Forschungsförderungsdifferenzen im deutschen Föderalismus
 This is our final project for the Data Visualization course at Freie Universität.
-Last updated: 20.02.2020
+Last updated: 21.02.2020
 By Fabian Rüb and Kevin Kreutz

 # Short Overview